hashicorp/consul/website/source/docs/internals/acl.html.markdown

 and [services](/intro/getting-started/services.html).

 Key policies are defined by coupling a prefix with a policy.
-The rules are enforced using a longest-prefix match policy; Consul picks the most specific policy possible.
-The policy is either "read", "write" or "deny".
+The rules are enforced using a longest-prefix match policy: Consul picks the most specific policy possible.
+The policy is either "read", "write", or "deny".
 A "write" policy implies "read", and there is no way to specify write-only.
 If there is no applicable rule, the [`acl_default_policy`](/docs/agent/options.html#acl_default_policy) is applied.

 Service policies are defined by coupling a service name and a policy.
 The rules are enforced using an exact match policy.
 The default rule, applied to any service that doesn't have a matching policy, is provided using the empty string.
-The policy is either "read", "write", or "deny".
+A service policy is either "read", "write", or "deny".
 A "write" policy implies "read", and there is no way to specify write-only.
 If there is no applicable rule, the [`acl_default_policy`](/docs/agent/options.html#acl_default_policy) is